ByteDecoder/Queryology/README.md

 }
 ```

-Mark a *Query class* to be ignored in and not executed at runtime:
+Mark a *Query class* to be ignored and not to be executed at runtime:

 ```csharp
 // Just override the Executable property; and set it to false.